-Do I have sign a contract to fence at Olympia?
+Do I have to sign a contract to fence at Olympia?

-No. Olympia Fencing Center doesn’t ask for commitment, the only commitment you have to do is with yourself – you decide how serious you want to be about fencing, if to compete or not, if to fence on regular basis or just recreational.
+No. Olympia Fencing Center doesn’t ask for commitment, the only commitment you have to do is with yourself – you decide how often to attend class, to become competitive, or fence for fun.

-We offer a “Members only” option ($80.00/month) and it entitles you to fence in open fencing and sign up for private lessons.
+We offer a “Members only” option, which entitles you to free open fencing, and sign up for private lessons.
 This option doesn’t include participation in any fencing classes.

 What should I wear to fencing practice?

 - Shoes – please bring a pair of laced sneakers with clean soles that are not worn in the street, not even from the car to the building.

 Our fencing floor is raised from the ground, custom build on foam blocks for shock absorption.
 For the safety of our students, our metallic strips need to be kept free from dirt, dust, water.

 Indoor sport (tennis) or running shoes work best for fencing.
 Make sure they fit well and have good traction and side stability.

 No: lace-free/velcro fastened shoes, open-toe, boots, climbing shoes, flip-flops.